Bob Baffert: Controversies

 Other high-profile cases included the disqualification of Gamine after a third-place finish in the 2020 Kentucky Oaks for betamethasone, Cases against two horses who tested positive in Arkansas in 2020 for lidocaine were dismissed as being the result of accidental transfer from an assistant trainer who was using the medication on himself.
 Nonetheless, Arkansas suspended Baffert for 15 days.

 The biggest case arose in 2021, when the post-race test of Kentucky Derby winner Medina Spirit showed 21pg/mL of betamethasone.
 In Kentucky, any amount of betamethasone detected in post-race testing is a violation and could result in a disqualification.
 It was also Baffert's fifth medication violation in 13 months.

 At a news conference on May 9, Baffert initially claimed that Medina Spirit was never administered betamethasone, telling reporters he would fight the issue "...tooth and nail."
 Nonetheless, Churchill Downs suspended Baffert pending the outcome of an investigation.
 Baffert responded by saying the situation "was like a cancel culture kind of a thing," a remark which earned him criticism from the press.
 Sports Illustrated suggested that the positive drug test was a sign that Baffert's "leaking credibility" had reached "the saturation point."
 Next, on May 11, Baffert stated Medina Spirit had dermatitis, for which an ointment containing betamethasone was used.
 On June 2, 2021, Medina Spirit's split sample also tested positive and Churchill Downs suspended Baffert through the end of the 2023 Spring Meet.

 On May 17, 2021, the New York Racing Association (NYRA) banned Baffert from entering Medina Spirit or any of his other horses in the 2021 Belmont Stakes or any other race at Belmont Park.
-On June 14, 2021, Baffert sued the NYRA alleging the association had no authority to suspend his license and that suspension "without prior notice" was a violation of the law.
+On June 14, 2021, Baffert sued the NYRA, alleging that the association had no authority to suspend his license and that suspension "without prior notice" was a violation of the law.
 On July 14 the suspension was reversed by the U. S. Federal District Court based on the NYRA having not allowed Baffert a forum to refute their claims stating that the NYRA "had held no hearing — let alone a prompt one."
 On September 10, 2021, Baffert was charged by NYRA for conduct detrimental to the best interests of racing.
 Additional charges were added on January 3, 2022.